Bytecode VM

 Bench

-bench/microbench.js runs a dozen tiny benchmarks (loop-arith, loop-fib, fn-recurse, obj-create, obj-prop, arr-push, arr-map, str-concat, str-split-join, json-roundtrip, closure, destructure).
+bench/microbench.js runs a dozen-and-change tiny benchmarks (loop-arith, loop-fib, fn-recurse, fn-deep-recurse, obj-create, obj-prop, proto-method, gen-iterate, arr-push, arr-map, str-concat, str-split-join, json-roundtrip, closure, destructure).
 Median wall time:

 php bench/run.phpCurrent numbers are committed in BENCH.md after each bench workflow run.
 The full test262 suite + bench run together in ~6 min on the CI matrix.